 - 1/4 teaspoon salt

 Beat the butter and sugar in a mixer until well blended.
 Add the egg and vanilla and mix until blended.
 Add the flour and salt and mix until blended.
-Wrap in plastic and chill several hours.
+Cover and chill several hours.
 Make 1″ balls and set them on a cookie sheet several inches apart.
 Put 1/2 cup of flour in a small bowl.
 Wet the bottom of a flat bottomed glass and dip it in flour and brush the excess off with your hand.
 Repeat if necessary if part of the glass doesn’t have flour stuck to it.
 Use the glass to pound the cookies until very thin, dipping the glass in the flour and brushing off the excess as necessary.
-Bake in a 350 degree oven for 6 minutes or until lightly brown around the edges.
-Sprinkle with sugar and remove from pan to a cookie rack to cool.
+Bake in a 375 degree oven for 6 to 8 minutes or until lightly brown around the edges.
+Sprinkle with sugar and immediately remove from pan to a cookie rack to cool.

 Note: Use two thin cookie sheets.
 Rinse and dry cookies sheets in between batches and always begin with a cool sheet, not warm.